Lex Aelia Sentia

 The Lex Aelia Sentia was a law established in the Roman Empire in 4 AD.
 It was one of the laws that the Roman assemblies passed at the behest of the emperor Augustus.
 Along with the Lex Fufia Caninia of 2 BC, this law regulated the manumission (freeing from ownership) of slaves.

+The Law

+The Lex Aelia Sentia (4 CE) does not survive in its original wording.
+Like many Roman laws, it's known only indirectly, through: